swcarpentry/shell-novice/03-pipefilter.md

 or overwrite the contents of that file if it does.
 (This is why there is no screen output: everything that `wc` would have printed has gone into the file `lengths.txt` instead.)
+One should be careful when using `>` as it will silently overwrite an existing file with the same name as the specified target.
 `ls lengths.txt` confirms that the file exists:

 ~~~ {.bash}